openharmony/docs/en/device-dev/kernel/kernel-standard-overview.md

 ## OpenHarmony Kernel Version Selection<a name="section2716416191715"></a>

-You can select an appropriate LTS kernel version as the Linux kernel for OpenHarmony.
-Currently, LTS version 4.19 is used on most devices.
-LTS versions 4.4 to 4.14 are old and do not support new features.
-Additionally, these versions will no longer be maintained in 2023 as planned.
-In this regard, they can be adopted only by the systems for short-term use but are not suitable for the systems of the first release.
-The more up-to-date LTS version 5.4 has not been widely used in released products.
-In comparison, version 4.19 is more well-recognized and can shorten the kernel adaptation period.
-New versions will be released continuously.

-In OpenHarmony, the Linux kernel is recommended for devices whose memory is greater than or equal to 128 MB.
+Select an appropriate LTS kernel version as the Linux kernel for OpenHarmony.
+Currently, Linux-4.19 and Linux-5.10 are supported.